-A series of self-confessed photoshop "period" images of an expertly-made 1:72 scale plastic model innocently appeared at one point, crafted to see whether sufficiently realistic detail could be included at such a small scale.
+A series of proudly photoshopped "period" images of an expertly-made 1:72 scale plastic model innocently appeared at one point, crafted to see whether sufficiently realistic detail could be included at such a small scale.
 Yes it could, and others subsequently peddled them as the real thing; some perhaps in ignorance, but others no doubt deliberately embellishing the hoax.
 (If you doubt that a modeller can really have that level of skill, as a veteran of several of my national championships of the International Plastic Modellers' Society, I can assure you they can!)

 This is more a catalogue of hoaxes than a single one.
-Some or perhapse even all of them may be more errors or wild guesses than outright hoaxes, but certainly their historical provenance was over-egged by respectable historians who should have known better.
-The B&V P 214, MGRP, Mistel and the accomapnying depiction were all real projects, but they were all different.
+Some or perhaps even all of them may be more errors or wild guesses than outright hoaxes, but certainly their historical provenance was over-egged by respectable historians who should have known better.
+The B&V P 214, MGRP, Mistel and the accompanying depiction were all real projects, but they were all different.

 Mistel was a similar composite attack aircraft programme, though conceived to use up old aircraft which were too outdated for regular fighter or bomber missions.
 It saw some success and towards the end of the war the idea was adopted for some advanced proposals, such as Stöckel's.
 None of them ever left the drawing board.
-Nor is there any evidence that the Mistel project name was ever attached to any of them at the time, nevertheless it tends to be these days.
+Nor is there any evidence that the Mistel project name was attached to any of them, nevertheless it tends to be these days.

 What we can say is that, somewhere along the way since then, the P 214 got spuriously identified in people's minds with the MGRP mixup.

-Around 2017 the US Military Aviation Museum, Virginia Beach, had acquired what were claimed to be original parts from the P.214.
+Around 2017 the US Military Aviation Museum, Virginia Beach, had acquired what were claimed to be original parts from the P 214.
 It was at this point that the fairytale aspect appears to have elevated itself to the status of a hoax, for the cockpit parts can hardly have originated in what was never more than some preliminary design studies, and somebody must have – consciously or unconsciously – turned the misidentification into a full-blown hoax.
-The unfortunate museum incorporated them into the cockpit of a full-scale mock-up of the full-blown myth, the "Blohm & Voss P.214 Mistel" which was in fact Stöckel's aerial torpedo carrier design.
-Sadly, they appear to have since erased all trace of the mock-up from their web site.
-Stöckel's aerial torpedo carrier is of no less historical or visual interest for being correctly identified, so it is to be hoped that they will one day feel able to put it back in the public eye with an updated identification.
+The unfortunate museum was taken in and incorporated them into the cockpit of a lifesize mock-up of the full-blown myth, the "Blohm & Voss P.214 Mistel" which was in fact Stöckel's missile carrier design.

 Around the turn of the millennium, Boeing were studying the blended-wing-body (BWB) concept.
 Concept artwork of a futuristic BWB airliner was published in Popular Science, November 2003.
 Three years later, the image was circulated in a hoax email, claiming that Boeing were indeed developing it as the 797, a huge 1,0000-passenger monster.
 The hoax was so widely promoted and believed that Boeing were forced to issue a denial.